msailc/msailc/README.md

  - [RukeBot](https://github.com/msailc/discord-rukebot) - Discord bot coded in Python which will track FaceIT stats of server members since the moment they joined and leaderboard of members ranked by their ELO, will send ranking updates to text channel after elo update of member/player
  - [MyPF](https://github.com/msailc/mypf) - My simple portfolio page created with Next.js and Tailwind

-Programming languages I use are Python and Javascript
+Programming languages I use are Python and C#